IIEnat/Seismographer/docs/user_manual.md

    - The currently selected seismometer.
    - Whether the selected files are currently being played.
 - Down the bottom of the page you'll see a graph showing the raw seismic reading from the selected seismometer.
-   - At the top of this graph is functionality to play and pause the playback as well as a slider the control the timeline and information about the files timeline.
+   - At the top of this graph is functionality to play and pause the playback as well as a slider the control the timeline and information about the file's timeline.